siddhanttt2506/Brain-Spy/Model/Group_Dabeet_Ram_Aayush_Aditya/README.md

   - The model was evaluated on a separate test set.
   - The final train accuracy plateaus at around ``0.996-0.997`` and above whereas the validation accuracy plateaus at roughly ``0.96``.
 The final test accuracy is ``0.9622``.

+- ** The implementation of this model can be found at the path: `/Dabeet/preprocessed-brainspy-resnet152.ipynb`. **

 #### VGG19 with no preprocessing
+- **Summary:**
+  - VGG19 base model is used with all layers frozen along with the same 3 x 4096 units dense layer setup that was used above.
+  - Point to be noted, no preprocessing was done on this model's training set, Adam optimiser with a learning rate of `1e-6` was used and the model was trained for 35 epochs.
+  - A regular 80-20 train-test split was used along with 10% data from the training set being reserved for validation.
+  - The final test accuracy for this model stood at `0.92`.
+  - It is worth to note that the validation-train accuracy plot is much more unstable compared to the previous model.

+- ** Implementation can be found at : `/Dabeet/brain-spy.ipynb`. **

+#### VGG19 with preprocessing

 ### 3D CNN Model:
 ### SGCNN Model: